pixelDigitTony/spring-react-user-profile-demo/README.md

-# Spring React Authentication Demo
+# Spring React User Profile Demo

 A demo to showcase a user profile with a dashboard that has permissions to access certain areas of the dashboard implemented with OAuth2, Spring Boot, Spring Security 6 + JWT, and ReactJS.